dmitry-shibanov/setup-java/docs/switching-to-v2.md

 # Switching to V2
 ## Java distribution
-The major breaking change in V2 is adding mandatory input `distribution`.
+The major breaking change in V2 is the new mandatory input `distribution`.
 This field should be specified with one of supported distributions.
-See [Supported distributions](../README.md#Supported-distributions) for the list of available options.
+See [Supported distributions](../README.md#Supported-distributions) section for the list of available options.
-If you would like to continue using the same distributor that was used in V1, use `zulu` keyword.
+Use `zulu` keyword if you would like to continue using the same distributor as in the V1.

-**General recommendation** is configuring CI with the same distribution that is used on local dev machine.
+**General recommendation** — configure CI with the same distribution that is used on your local dev machine.

 TO-DO: Will we drop 1.8, 1.7 syntax?